RSV recedes and flu peaks as a new COVID variant shoots 'up like a rocket'

 Why omicron subvariant XBB.1.5 is spreading so fast

-The prevalence of COVID's omicron subvariant XBB.1.5 "shot up like a rocket," says Sam Scarpino, who has been tracking new variants at Northeastern University.
+The prevalence of the coronavirus's omicron subvariant XBB.1.5 "shot up like a rocket," says Sam Scarpino, who has been tracking new variants at Northeastern University.
 "This variant has displaced other variants in a way that we've never seen before.
 That's kind of alarming."

-The good news is that, so far, there's no evidence the new variant makes people sicker than earlier versions of the virus.
-And the immunity people have from getting infected and vaccinated should protect most from getting really sick.
+The good news is that so far there's no evidence the new variant makes people sicker than earlier versions of the coronavirus.
+And the immunity that people have from getting infected and vaccinated should protect most from getting really sick.
 So no one thinks this winter will be anything like the first two horrific pandemic winters.

-"XBB.1.5 has gotten a specific mutation that enables it to maintain antibody escape properties while also giving it an advantage for spreading through the population," says Jesse Bloom, a virologist at the Fred Hutchinson Cancer Center in Seattle who's been studying variants.
+"XBB.1.5 has gotten a specific mutation that enables it to maintain antibody escape properties while also giving it an advantage for spreading through the population," says Jesse Bloom, a virologist at the Fred Hutchinson Cancer Center in Seattle who has been studying variants.

-That means lots of people are probably going to get COVID this winter.
+That means lots of people are probably going to get COVID-19 this winter.

 "The question is not whether it's going to cause a surge.
 It almost certainly will.
 The question is: How big is the surge going to be?"
 Scarpino says.